 In the 1930s and 40s, Southern lawmakers intentionally excluded domestic workers — who were then largely African American — from receiving the same basic rights (minimum wage, overtime wage, workers compensation) as other workers.
 While some rights for domestic workers have improved, most of the laws for the nation’s 2 million domestic workers have not.

 The massive entry of women into the labor force over the past several decades has not been met with generous public policies related to maternity leave, family leave, child care, or elder care.
 This leaves many relying on professionally-paid domestic workers who themselves are often balancing their own families needs at an average median income of $13,000 a year and who in today's pandemic struggle to feed their families.

-"Caring is a team sport.
-The CareForce is about winning the care system we need as a collective movement— and we need creativity to achieve this goal."
+"Caring is a team sport that seeks to win the care system we collectively need — and creativity is key to achieving this goal."

 Artist Marisa Morán Jahn is part of the ‘Sandwich (or Panini) Generation’ who feels squeezed between the caregiving needs of both generations.
 “Caregivers play an essential role in teaching my toddler new skills, ensuring my grandmother stays healthy, and allowing me to go to work.
 The well-being of my family relies on these amazing women and I want to make sure they are in turn well-cared for.
 We together form a critically interdependent CareForce that inspires me.”